-High Winds - Every effort has been taken to ensure that the LE-600 will withstand the forces exerted by strong winds.
-However, the raw power in high winds is immense and the stresses placed upon the turbine are magnified by gusty and turbulent conditions.
-Where possible the turbine should be shut down and tethered in advance of winds of 27m/s (60 MPH).
+• Operation of the LE-450 in High Winds - Every effort has been taken to ensure that the LE-450 will withstand the forces exerted by strong winds.
+However the raw power in high winds is immense and the stresses placed upon the turbine are magnified by gusty and turbulent conditions.
+Where possible the turbine should be shut down and tethered in advance of particularly strong, consistent winds (60+ mph) and storm conditions.
 This will decrease the wear and tear on the machine and will help to avoid a failure.
 Protect the turbine from extreme winds as you would protect other items of your property.
+Refer to the Shut Down procedure above.